What is “avocado hand?”

 Avocados are wholesome fruits packed with nutrients to benefit your entire body.
-However, when not cutting avocados properly, you may suffer from “avocado hand”, an injury affecting many people, including celebrities like Meryl Streep and Joy Behar.
+However, when not cutting avocados properly, you may suffer from an injury known as “avocado hand.”

 What is it?

 Sometimes, when a person holds an avocado in the palm of their hand while slicing it, they accidentally cut themselves.
 Without careful measures, kitchen knife injuries can turn very dangerous quickly.

 “With all the popular low-carb diets out there, more people are including avocado in their nutrition nowadays.
 Avocados have very low sugar and high fiber, so it’s no wonder this fruit has become very popular,” says Dr. Estella Martinez, a family medicine physician at Advocate Trinity Hospital in Chicago.